 Unnecessary traffic control devices should be removed.
 The fact that a device is in good physical condition should not be a basis for deferring needed removal or change.

 Section 1A.05 Maintenance of Traffic Control Devices

-Functional maintenance of traffic control devices should be used to determine if certain devices need to be changed to meet current traffic conditions.
+Traffic control devices should be reviewed periodically to determine if they meet current traffic conditions.